interpreting-video-features/interpreting-video-features.github.io/index.md

 }`

+The hyperparameters used in the work can be found at the bottom of the page.
 If you find the article useful for your research, please cite it.

 <iframe width="420" height="315" src="https://www.youtube.com/embed/UScJpd4_B_0" frameborder="0" allowfullscreen></iframe>